|ACCOUNT LOGIN||YOUR CART|

 Sharing any Letterhead Fonts is strictly prohibited.
 All Letterhead Fonts are sold as commercial font software through the Letterhead Fonts website only.
 Letterhead Fonts does not release free fonts.
 Sharing of commercial font software (even without monetary gain) is considered piracy and is protected under the laws of the Digital Millennium Copyright Act.
 Letterhead Fonts does not hesitate to prosecute those who choose to share and pirate our fonts.
 Such action is investigated by the FBI and can result in 5 years in federal prison and a fine of $250,000.
 Protect yourself and others by not sharing.

 What is FontGuard?

 FontGuard is a proprietary account encryption system created by Letterhead Fonts.
 The system is aimed at preventing font piracy.
 The purchaser's account information is encrypted into each of the font files he or she purchases.
 Should the font files become publicly shared, the fonts may be traced back to the original purchaser by decoding the data embedded into the files.

 How does it work?

 Your unique information is invisibly encrypted into the glyphs and internal coding of the fonts you download.
-As a reminder, the information is also added to the Version tag of the font file which is easily viewable in Windows XP and Vista:
+As a reminder, the information is also added to the Version tag of the font file which is easily viewable in the operating system.

 Does FontGuard work on Mac too?